 For the last three years, I have dedicated myself to helping families find their kids’ shoes ONLINE.

-Before I show you a selection of the best shoes with ankle support, I want you to get familiar with what features these shoes will provide.
+Before I show you a selection of the best shoes with ankle support, I want you to get familiar with the features these shoes provide.
 If your child is already wearing a pair of good, supportive shoes with a firm heel counter and the pain persists, I will show you which heel cups to use inside your kids’ shoes for extra support.

 Shoes with Ankle Support – The Features

 I have already mentioned the importance of the shoes providing a firm heel counter.
 This is the most important feature the shoes must provide in order to significantly reduce or fully eliminate your child’s ankle pain.